epam/edp-codebase-operator/docs/api.md

-QuickLink is the Schema for the quicklinks API
+QuickLink is the Schema for the quicklinks API.

 <table>
     <thead>